-Cloud Code will default to installing some required command line dependencies automatically, such as:
+By default, Cloud Code installs some required command-line dependencies automatically, such as:

 - kubectl for working with Kubernetes clusters and managing Kubernetes deployments.

 - skaffold to support continuous development on a Kubernetes cluster, smart image building and tagging, and an array of supported deployment and build types.

 - Cloud SDK to support managing resources on Google Cloud.